graphand/dynamic-deno-server/README.md

 ## Brief Code Overview 🧐

 - **index.ts**: The entry point.
 Starts the main server, watches the main directory, and manages subdirectory servers.
-- **config.ts**: Contains configuration like ports and main directory path.
+- **config.ts**: Contains configuration like ports, main directory path, and logging settings.
 - **types.ts**: Defines TypeScript interfaces for the project.
 - **ServerManager.ts**: Manages starting and stopping of subdirectory servers.
 - **NamespaceService.ts**: Handles creation and cleanup of network namespaces.